canonical/proxy-confdb-demo/README.md

 Registries provide a new mechanism for configuring snaps in the snappy ecosystem.

-For this demo, we'll set up a registry to share proxy configuration between snaps.
+For this demo, we'll set up a `network` registry to share proxy configuration between snaps.

 ## The Past

-Traditionally, snap configuration has been tightly coupled to individual snaps, making it difficult to share configuration across snaps.
-In this example, each of the snaps (firefox, chromium, & brave) each have their own proxy config set through `snap set` which leads to a lot of duplication.
+Traditionally, snap configuration has been tightly coupled to individual snaps, making it difficult to share configuration between snaps.
+In this example, each of the snaps (firefox, chromium, & brave) have their own proxy config set through `snap set` which leads to a lot of duplication.

 ![setup](docs/media/setup.png)

-We'll look at several workarounds to get around this and how registries can fix this.
+We'll look at several (somewhat hacky) workarounds to get around this and how registries can fix this.

 ### _content_ interface